Saloni109/datasutram.github.io/_drafts/click-and-collect.md

 ---
-layout: project DCT192NF104
+layout: project
+id: DCT192NF104
 title: Click & Collect
 excerpt: Study on Click and Collect method of shopping and the technology behind its flourishing
-category: Research
+category: research
 date:   2018-03-17
 comments: true
 points: 04